affat25/Contador/README.md

 ## Development Setup

-Each team member will need to do this on their local machine.
+You will need to do this on their local machine.

 ### Ensure you have PostgreSQL installed